-Moog Etherwave Theremin Standard: This is Moog's authentic adaption of theremin intventor Lev Termen's original design.
-The theremin has a five-octive pitch range and has controls for pitch, volume, waveform, and brightness.
+Moog Etherwave Theremin Standard: This is Moog's authentic adaptation of theremin inventor Lev Termen's original design.
+The theremin has a five-octave pitch range and has controls for pitch, volume, waveform, and brightness.

 Moog Etherwave Theremin Plus: The Moog Etherwave Theremin Plus features the same classic design of the Standard version, but several more options for connectivity and control.
 The Plus has a headphone out, gate output and pitch and volume CV outputs which can connect to analog synthesizers.

 Moog Theremini: The classic theremin gets reimagined by Moog with a whole host of new features and functions.
 The Theremini features assistive pitch correction with selective scales and root notes, 32-presets, built-in tuner, built-in ping pong delay, and so much more.

 Moog has been one of the world's biggest proponents of the theremin and has given us several different interpretations of it throughout the years.
 In honor of the 100th anniversary of the otherworldly instrument, the brand is introducing the Claravox Centennial Theremin, which Moog explains will encompass the technology of the "past, present, and future."